 “The 9 School Tools Campaign is of vital importance to the students and teachers served by Classroom Central,” said Greg Meitus, director of marketing and communications at Classroom Central.
 “Without 9 School Tools, we would have to raise additional funds to purchase pencils, paper and folders.”

-From now until Aug.
-26, you can donate school supplies and necessary items at over 40 donation locations across the Carolinas.
+From July 10 through Aug.
+25, you can donate school supplies and necessary items at over 40 donation locations across the Carolinas.
 You can find your nearest donation location by clicking on this link for 9 School Tools Donation Locations.

 “As teachers, we have to be resourceful, so even a small donation can make a difference,” said McCluney.
 “I believe coming to school not prepared may send a message to a young child that, because they do not have what they need, they do not belong.
 Having a sense of belonging is a basic need children need met in order to learn.”